AnAs-097/Virtual-Memory-Simulator-using-FIFO-/README.md

 Operating system LAB final project: Virtual Memory Simulator

-this program uses FIFO for replacement of pages and also simulates TLB cache Context switching is implemented for fun
+this program uses FIFO for replacement of pages and also simulates TLB cache it also simulates contex switching Context switching

 How to use:
-just compile and run the code
+just compile and run the code read the issues below they are important

 issues:
 i havent implemented any error or exception handling yet